SNE4231 – Research Methodology

-- Individual written examination in statistical principles and analysis (3 hours) during the second semester Grades: A, B, C, D, E and F(ail)
+- Individual written examination in statistical principles and analysis (3 hours) Grades: A, B, C, D, E and F(ail)

-- Individual written examination in theory of science and research methodology (4 hours) at the end of the third semester Grades: A, B, C, D, E and F(ail)
+- Individual written examination in theory of science and research methodology (4 hours) Grades: A, B, C, D, E and F(ail)

 The written examination is conducted in the digital examination system Inspera.
 You will need to familiarize yourself with the digital examination arrangements in Inspera.

 You submit your assignment in the digital examination system Inspera.
 Read more about how to submit assignments in Inspera.

 Language of examination